FlorianLeprevost/SART_PCBS/README.md

 def probe_random(nb_el_block, nb_probes):
-    sub_block = round(nb_el_block/nb_probes)       #length of intervals within each a probe should appear limits = round(0.1*sub_block)                  #makes sure the probes aren't in the very begining or very end of each interval probe_trials=[]
+    sub_block = round(nb_el_block/nb_probes)       #length of intervals within each a probe should appear limits = round(0.1*sub_block)                  #makes sure the probes aren't in the very beginning or very end of each interval probe_trials=[]
-    for i in range(nb_probes):                     #produce the trial numbers in chich probes are going to appear probe_tr = randint(sub_block*i +limits, sub_block*(i+1)-limits)
+    for i in range(nb_probes):                     #produce the trial numbers in which probes are going to appear probe_tr = randint(sub_block*i +limits, sub_block*(i+1)-limits)
         probe_trials.append(probe_tr)